simonehagey/orbdot/docs/source/models.rst

 .. math::
     \phi_{\mathrm{II}} = \frac{3\pi}{2} - \omega_p

-where :math:`\omega_p` is the argument of pericenter of the planetary orbit.
+where :math:`\omega_p` is the argument of pericenter of the planet's orbit.

 ------------

 Transit and Eclipse Timing Models
 =================================
-OrbDot currently supports model fitting for three transit and/or eclipse timing models:
+OrbDot currently supports model fitting for three transit and eclipse timing models:

  1. An unchanging orbit that is circular or eccentric, i.e. "constant-period".
  2. A constant evolution of the orbital period, i.e. "orbital decay".